-American Alpine Institute Technical Rope Rescue Comprehensive Rope Rescue Operations and Technician Technical Self-Rescue for Climbers Advanced Mountain Rescue Sample Itinerary The Technical Rope Rescue Comprehensive will take place in three settings.
+The Technical Rope Rescue Comprehensive will take place in three settings.
 The first will be in a classroom, where we will look at a variety of systems and discuss the issues surrounding them.
 The second will be at local crags where we will work in steep and high-angle environments.
-And the third will be in snowy environment, where we will address steep and high-angle environments as well as crevasse issues on snow and ice.
-It should be noted that this curriculum can be catered to a unit's specific needs.
-As such, the program could be longer or shorter, depending on need.
-Participants will meet daily at 8am at a set classroom.
+And the third will be on Mount Baker, where we will address steep and high-angle environments as well as crevasse issues on snow and ice.

+Participants will meet daily at 8am at the American Alpine Institute.
 Most days will run from approximately 8am to approximately 5:30pm.
 Classroom sessions will take place at the Institute.
-Text Book: Technical Rescue Riggers Guide by Rick Lipke - If you wish to purchase this through AAI, please be sure to let the program coordinator know.
-Day One (Rope Rescue Level I - Days 1-4):